 We receive calls daily from investors who are curious about Delaware Statutory Trusts (DSTs) and 1031 exchanges.
-In the second installment of this 3-part series, we will answer another one of the questions we get asked most frequently.
+Today we'll talk about an essential requirement to complete a fully tax-deferred exchange.

 I am planning to sell an investment property and purchase a new investment property.
 I’d like to complete a 1031 exchange so I can defer the capital gains taxes and have more cash to reinvest.
 I understand there are strict requirements for the value of my new property.
 What is even or greater?

 ‘Even or greater’ refers to the amount of exchange funds required to acquire a replacement property in a 1031 exchange.
 To completely defer taxes owed on capital gains, your replacement property acquisition cost must be equal to or greater than the value of your exchange funds.
 The value of your exchange funds typically represents the equity, the debt and any profits earned from the sale of a relinquished investment property.

 Many assume ‘even or greater’ means that the purchase value of the replacement property must be equal to or greater than the sale value of the relinquished property.
 This, however, is inaccurate.
 Transaction fees from the sale of a property will reduce the value of the exchange funds, so the purchase price of the replacement property will not have to evenly match the sales price of the relinquished property.
 Likewise, transaction fees required for the purchase of the replacement property can be paid using exchange funds, also lowering the necessary value of the purchase price.